Vancouver, BC • Showrooms • Service Bays • Detail Shops • Delivery Lanes

 Service Areas Across British Columbia

-Priority One Epoxy Flooring installs dealership and showroom flooring systems across British Columbia, including Metro Vancouver, Richmond, Burnaby, Surrey, Coquitlam, Langley, Abbotsford, Chilliwack, Vancouver Island, Kelowna, Vernon, Kamloops, and other commercial markets throughout BC.
+Priority One Epoxy Flooring installs dealership and showroom flooring systems across Metro Vancouver and the Lower Mainland, including Vancouver, Richmond, Burnaby, Surrey, Coquitlam, Langley, Abbotsford, and Chilliwack, along with commercial projects on Vancouver Island, in the BC Interior, and other markets across British Columbia.

 • Vancouver